 Catherine has trained and counseled small businesses, founded her own microbusiness nonprofit, and led California’s state association of microenterprise programs.
 Over the past 12 years she has helped launch or grow several microbusiness state associations and asset building coalitions throughout the U.S. She’s also the author of the book, Field Building: Your Blueprint for Creating an Effective and Powerful Social Movement (available at independent bookstores and on Amazon).

-AmPac Tri-State CDC generously provides fiscal sponsorship and administrative support for the MicroEnterprise Collaborative of Inland Southern California.
+AmPac Business Capital generously serves as a partner by providing an office location and administrative support for the Microenterprise Collaborative of Inland Southern California.